GurungPinkel/react-boilerplate/README.md

 ## Phase 5

-Add support for webpack production config.
+Add support for webpack production config and docker.

 1. Install the following dependencies: